Martha Josey: Business enterprises

-Presently, Martha and R.E.
-Josey reside in Karnack, Texas, where they own the Josey Ranch.
-They train and market barrel-racing and roping horses.
-At the ranch, and at various other places around the United States, the Joseys, along with "The Josey Team" of previous students, hold clinics for aspiring barrel racers and calf ropers to improve their skills and learn more about these events.
+Presently, Martha Josey resides in Karnack, Texas, where she owns the Josey Ranch.
+She trains and markets barrel-racing and roping horses.
+At the ranch, and at various other places around the United States, Josey, along with "The Josey Team" of previous students, holds clinics for aspiring barrel racers and calf ropers to improve their skills and learn more about these events.
 The Josey Clinic was the first barrel-racing clinic in the sport, and has assisted thousands of riders over a 40-year period.
-As of 2010, the Joseys claim a total of 80,000 student have passed through their clinics and ranch competitions.
+As of 2010, Josey claims a total of 80,000 student have passed through her clinics and ranch competitions.
 However, it is unclear how this figure was calculated.
 The Josey Ranch sponsors several competitions, including the Josey Jr. World Championship Barrel Race for youth age 20 and under and the Josey Reunion Round-Up.

 Martha Josey has also recorded several videos, written books, and has appeared in magazines such as Western Horseman.
 Both R.E. and Martha have also had television appearances on ESPN, RFD-TV, and other networks.
-In addition, the Joseys have a substantial number of product endorsements, many of which they sell at their Josey Western Store and online mail-order shop, headquartered from their ranch.
+In addition, the Joseys have had a substantial number of product endorsements, many of which Josey sells at the Josey Western Store and online mail-order shop, headquartered from their ranch.